-In the event the Company decides to change the date, time and/or location of the Meeting as part of its efforts to reduce the spread of COVID-19, the Company will issue a press release announcing the change and take all reasonable steps necessary to inform all the parties involved in the proxy infrastructure, including intermediaries and the Company's transfer agent, of the change.
+In the event the Company decides to change the date, time and/or location of the Meeting, the Company will issue a press release announcing the change and take all reasonable steps necessary to inform all the parties involved in the proxy infrastructure, including intermediaries and the Company's transfer agent, of the change.
 The Company strongly encourages each Shareholder to submit a form of proxy or voting instruction form in advance of the Meeting.
 The Company also encourages all Shareholders to monitor the Company's website for any changes to Meeting arrangements at https://sproutai.solutions.

-Only Shareholders at the close of business on April 10, 2024 (the "Record Date") are entitled to notice of and to vote at the Meeting or any adjournments or postponements thereof.
+Only Shareholders at the close of business on April 10, 2025 (the "Record Date") are entitled to notice of and to vote at the Meeting or any adjournments or postponements thereof.